kefbytes/KefBytes_iOS_Best_Practices/README.md

 	* Passing data around by creating instances of the AppDelegate in ViewController is not good practice
 5. Coding Standards & Style Guide (syntax consistency)
 	* There are more than a few coding styles and opinions on such, the important thing is to agree on a coding style and be consistent with it across the team
-	* Here are a couple popular and widely used coding styles
+	* Here are a couple of the more popular and widely used coding styles
 		* NY Times Coding Standards - https://github.com/NYTimes/objective-c-style-guide
 		* Ray Wenderlich: Swift and Objective-C - https://github.com/raywenderlich/objective-c-style-guide
 	* Use consistent spacing, indents etc...